SamboyCoding/Cpp2IL/README.md

 The simplest usage of this application is for a windows x86 or x64 unity game.
 In that case you can just run `Cpp2IL-Win.exe --game-path=C:\Path\To\Your\Game` and Cpp2IL will detect your unity version, locate the files it needs, and dump the output into a cpp2il_out folder wherever you ran the command from.

+Assuming you have a single APK file (not an APKM or XAPK), and are running at least cpp2il 2021.4.0 (or the pre-release for it), you can use the same argument as above but pass in the path to the APK, and cpp2il will extract the files it needs from the APK.

 ### Supported Command Line Option Listing

 | Option | Argument Example | Description |